What Is IBS?

-There are three main types of IBS.3 The types of IBS may be characterized by the predominant stool pattern.
+There are three main types of IBS.1,5 The types of IBS are described by bowel movement patterns:

-- IBS with constipation (IBS-C): Stools are typically hard or lumpy with the occasional loose or watery stool.
+IBS with constipation has typically hard or lumpy stools with the occasional loose or watery stool.

-- IBS with diarrhea (IBS-D): Stools are typically loose or watery with the occasional hard or lumpy stool.
+IBS with diarrhea has typically loose or watery stools with the occasional hard or lumpy stool.

-- Mixed IBS (IBS-M): IBS with alternating constipation and diarrhea.
-Bowel movements may alternate between hard or lumpy stools and loose or water stools.
+IBS Mixed has constipation and diarrhea.
+Bowel movements may vary between hard or lumpy stools and loose or watery stools.

-The exact cause of IBS is still not completely understood.4 To date, IBS is believed to be caused by multiple factors, including psychosocial, environmental, and gut physiology, which may work together to produce symptoms.5
+The exact cause of IBS is still not completely understood.1,6 IBS is thought to be caused by multiple factors including psychosocial, environmental, and gut physiology.
+These factors together can produce symptoms that can result in IBS:1-2,7-8

-- Environmental factors may include having a genetic predisposition to abnormalities in the gut’s bacteria, diet, and infections.5,6
+- Microenvironmental factors including a genetic predisposition to abnormalities in the gut bacteria, diet, and infections.

-- Gut physiology may change and is particularly important because issues such as inflammation, the movement of food and waste through the gut, and the way the body responds to disturbances in the gut may contribute to the development of IBS.
-5,6
+- Gut physiology can change over time.
+Inflammation, the movement of food and waste through the gut, and the way the body responds to gut disturbances can contribute to the development of IBS.

-- Psychosocial factors may include stress and psychologic disorders.5,6
+- Biopsychosocial factors may include stress and various psychological factors.

 Symptoms of IBS

-People with IBS usually complain of recurrent episodes of abdominal pain accompanied by changes in bowel habits, such as constipation, diarrhea, or alternating occurrences of constipation and diarrhea.
-Abdominal pain is commonly described as a cramping sensation, which at times may be severe.
-Having a bowel movement may relieve some of the abdominal pain.2
+Typical symptom complaints of IBS are recurring periods of stomach pain accompanied by changes in bowel habits.
+These include constipation, diarrhea, or a mix of constipation and diarrhea.
+Stomach pain is commonly described as a cramping sensation, which may sometimes be severe.
+Having a bowel movement may relieve some of the pain.4

 - Feeling a lump in the throat